chrisarcand/dug/README.md

    Dug::Runner.run
    ```

 6. **Run the script** and watch your notifications get organized!
+The first
-The first time your run this you will be given a link to
+   time you run this you will be given a link to visit in your browser to sign
-   visit in your browser to sign in to Gmail verify via a one time token.
+   in to Gmail verify via a one time token.
+Also note each call to `#run`
+   processes 100 unprocessed notifications at a time.

   ```
   $ ruby script.rb
   ```

-7. Set a cron and forget about it (this is what I do, 60 second polling).
+7. Set a cron and forget about it.
+I do, on a private VPS, with 60 second polling.
 Or deploy Dug in a web application.
 Or even
    just write a loop in your script `loop do; Dug::Runner.run; sleep 60; end`.
 How you run it is completely up to you,
    and really doesn't matter.